denten-books/plain-text/1-metaphor.md

 intuitively, without training or lengthy written explanation.
 In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
-The mimetic context is simply "the experience we desire," Laurel wrote.
+The mimetic context is simply "the experience we desire."
 Direct participation enabled actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

 Designers advocating for direct manipulation understood the trade-offs that came with an emphasis on such immersive and mimetic experiences